 It is famously said that “A growth hacker is a person whose true north is growth.”
-With obsessive focus on growth hacking, can UX take a back seat?
-A good user experience is about retaining the user.
-Ideally, UX and Growth hacking should balance each other, says Jay Dutta.
+With an obsessive focus on growth hacking, can UX take a back seat?
+Good user experience is about retaining the user.
+Ideally, Growth hacking and UX should balance each other, says Jay Dutta.

 The user experience design aims to help the user meet their needs and achieve their goals.
 However, creating a fantastic product and experience seems unnecessary if no one knows about it.
 How does your Startup balance growth hacking vs user experience?